Free Fishing Weekend

 New to fishing or haven’t bought a fishing license in 10 years?
 Want to make it a healthy habit?
 Try our First-time buyer - Welcome back resident license for only $5.
 Buy yours today.
 Wisconsin is home to 84,000 miles of rivers and streams, roughly 15,000 lakes and so much more.
 No matter how you like to explore, there's something in Wisconsin for everyone.

 Mark Your Calendar

 Free Fishing Weekends are always held the third full weekend in January and the first full weekend in June.
-For 2021 and 2022, the dates will be June 5-6, 2021; January 15-16, 2022 and June 4-5, 2022.
+Watch for clinic announcements in the months ahead.

 Upcoming dates: Jan.
 21-22, 2023 and June 3-4, 2023.